Under pressure from Congress, the Federal Trade Commission has again delayed its enforcement of the Red Flags Rule.

 The FTC announced on Friday that the financial institutions and creditors it governs, which includes state-charted credit unions, mortgage brokers and auto dealers that offer financing, will have until June 1, 2010 to comply with the rule.

 Members of Congress asked the FTC to extend the deadline, the agency said.
-The extension is the
+The extension is the fourth time the FTC has delayed enforcement of the Red Flags Rule for the entities it governs.

 The extension doesn't affect other financial regulatory agencies' ongoing enforcement of the Red Flags Rule.